GaoZi2014/usage-monitor-electron-app/README.md

 </div>

 > ## Lastest Notice
-> [New] Hello everyone!
+> <b>[New] Hello everyone!
 However, I am still in college and need time to study.
-So from today on, I will no longer update this project.
+So from today on, I will no longer update this project.</b>